pressmind/web-core-skeleton-basic/quickstart/search.md

 ```

 ###  Building filters bases on the search request
-This example displays all media object in defined price range and delivers
+This example displays all media objects in defined price range and delivers
 possible filter options based on the search conditions.
-so it's possible to build search filters
+So, it is possible to build search filters.

 ```php
 <?php